tankerkiller125/TimeClock/readme.md

 ## Support

-Although TimeClock is extremely easy to use and setup to-do its use of the Laravel framework support is available to businesses wanting it.
+Although TimeClock is extremely easy to use and setup do to its use of the Laravel framework.
+Support is available to businesses wanting it though.
 Please contact me at matthew@rhodes.ml for a quote on pricing for support.
 I can install and support TimeClock in almost any use case, however, depending on the environment available to use I may not be able to perform a reliable install.
 I am also willing to host TimeClock for a monthly fee dependent on the size and reliability required for you use case.